 What I Do

 If you’re here, there’s a good chance you’re familiar with my paper resume.
 The fact is, while I’ve done the best job I can making that document clear, concise, and communicative, I don’t believe the whole of any one person can be reduced to one sheet of paper (or even two sheets, three with a cover letter).
 And as good a tool as LinkedIn is, it still isn’t good at capturing entire stories or presenting a person as a whole.
+So here, I won’t bother trying to compress and minimize.

 Education